Vodafone withdraws from BT mobile partner talks-sources

 "We can confirm we are making good progress with our tender for a mobile partner," a BT spokesman said.

-"The 4G spectrum we obtained recently means we have a strong hand and that has been recognized in the bids we have received to date.
+"The 4G spectrum we obtained recently means we have a strong hand and that has been recognised in the bids we have received to date.
 We hope to conclude the process in the coming months and we will comment further when the tender has been concluded."

 The deal could make the most sense for O2, the mobile business that demerged from BT in 2001, because it did not acquire any of the high-frequency spectrum at the auction that was bought by BT.